Decline in amphibian populations: Observations

-Declines have been particularly intense in the western United States, Central America, South America, eastern Australia and Fiji (although cases of amphibian extinctions have appeared worldwide).
-While human activities are causing a loss of much of the world's biodiversity, amphibians appear to be suffering much greater effects than other classes of organism.
-Because amphibians generally have a two-staged life cycle consisting of both aquatic (larvae) and terrestrial (adult) phases, they are sensitive to both terrestrial and aquatic environmental effects.
-Because their skins are highly permeable, they may be more susceptible to toxins in the environment than other organisms such as birds or mammals.
-Many scientists believe that amphibians serve as "canaries in a coal mine," and that declines in amphibian populations and species indicate that other groups of animals and plants will soon be at risk.

 Declines in amphibian populations were first widely recognized in the late 1980s, when a large gathering of herpetologists reported noticing declines in populations in amphibians across the globe.
-Among these species, the Golden toad (Bufo periglenes) endemic to Monteverde, Costa Rica, featured prominently.
+Among these species, the golden toad (Bufo periglenes) endemic to Monteverde, Costa Rica, featured prominently.
 It was the subject of scientific research until populations suddenly crashed in 1987 and it had disappeared completely by 1989.
-Other species at Monteverde, including the Monteverde Harlequin Frog (Atelopus varius), also disappeared at the same time.
+Other species at Monteverde, including the Monteverde harlequin frog (Atelopus varius), also disappeared at the same time.
 Because these species were located in the pristine Monteverde Cloud Forest Reserve, and these extinctions could not be related to local human activities, they raised particular concern among biologists.

+Many scientists believe that amphibians serve as "canaries in a coal mine", and that declines in amphibian populations and species indicate that other groups of animals and plants will soon be at risk.

 Initial skepticism

 When amphibian declines were first presented as a conservation issue in the late 1980s, some scientists remained unconvinced of the reality and gravity of the conservation issue.
 Some biologists argued that populations of most organisms, amphibians included, naturally vary through time.
 They argued that the lack of long-term data on amphibian populations made it difficult to determine whether the anecdotal declines reported by biologists were worth the (often limited) time and money of conservation efforts.

 However, since this initial skepticism, biologists have come to a consensus that declines in amphibian populations are a real and severe threat to biodiversity.
 This consensus emerged with an increase in the number of studies that monitored amphibian populations, direct observation of mass mortality in pristine sites that lacked apparent cause, and an awareness that declines in amphibian populations are truly global in nature.